karush17/Neural-Art-Tensorflow/README.md

   __Data Files__

-  Pre-Trained VGG Network (VGG19) weights can downloaded from [here](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat) and should be placed in the top level of the repository.
+  Pre-Trained VGG Network (VGG19) weights can be downloaded from [here](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat) and should be placed in the top level of the repository.
 In case you wish to specify a different location then use the `--network` flag.

   __Dependencies__